 Frontcountry and backcountry camping take place in the winter too!
 Timber Creek Campground and designated sections of Moraine Park Campground are open all winter; the fee is $14 per site per night.
 Water and dump stations are not available in winter at the campgrounds.
 Self-registration permits for backcountry camping in winter zones are available.
 There is no charge in the winter for backcountry camping.

 Sledding activities can be enjoyed in Rocky Mountain National Park at the Hidden Valley area.
 Hidden Valley slopes have been contoured to enhance the safety of sledding and other -more- snowplay activities.
 The gentle sledding hill is especially enjoyed by younger park visitors.
 Facilities at Hidden Valley include a warming hut, which is open weekends, and heated restrooms which are open daily.
 This area is also a good base location for visitors interested in backcountry skiing, snowboarding and snowshoeing in the undeveloped areas in and around Hidden Valley.

 Podcasts on Winter Recreation and Introduction to Snowshoeing can be found on the park website at, http://www.nps.gov/romo/photosmultimedia/roaming_rocky.htm Backcountry users should be aware of avalanche conditions, always check the Colorado Avalanche Information Center website at http://avalanche.state.co.us before an adventure.

-Full Moon Walks are offered on the east side of the park on January 26 and February 25.
+Full Moon Walks will be offered on November 17, December 17, January 15, February 14, and March 16..
 Times and locations will vary each month.
-Reservations are necessary and may be made seven days in advance by calling (970) 586-1206.
+Reservations are necessary and may be made seven days in advance by calling (970) 586-1223.